WHY BECOME A DROP-OFF LOCATION?

 National Collection Week: Receive shoeboxes from your community in the third week of November.
 Through our website, call center, and local team we will direct your community to your church.

-Transportation: Support the Drop-off Location team who facilitates the transportation of the shoeboxes to a Regional Drop-off Location or Processing Center.
+Transportation: Support the Drop-off location team who facilitates the transportation of the shoeboxes to a Central Drop-off Location or Processing Center.

 Frequently Asked Questions